Earlestown railway station: Electrification

-The waiting room on the Liverpool-bound platform is the oldest station building in the world still in passenger service, although this is now limited to providing shelter from the rain under its canopy.
-The building is currently derelict, with tickets being sold in a more recent structure on the opposite side of the line.

-Facilities
+Current situation

-The ticket office is staffed for the duration of service here each day (06:00 to midnight weekdays and Saturdays, 08:30 to midnight Sundays).
+In 2025 the ticket office is staffed for the duration of service here each day (06:00 to midnight weekdays and Saturdays, 08:30 to midnight Sundays) and there are ticket machines on platforms 1 and 2.
 Digital information screens, timetable poster boards and automatic announcements provide train running information.
 All platforms have either shelters or canopies.

-Only platforms 1 and 5 have step-free access, as the others are reached via the stepped footbridge between platforms 1 and 2.
+There two entrances to the station, past the booking office on Railway Street directly on to platform 1, or via a footpath from Old Wargrave Road onto platform 5.
+Only platforms 1 and 5 have step-free access, as the others are reached via the stepped footbridge between platforms 1 and 2 or via the stepped footbridge between platforms 5 and 4.